AdobeDocs/contributor.en/help/writing-essentials/using-markdown.md

 Adobe technical documentation articles are written in a lightweight markup language called [Markdown](https://daringfireball.net/projects/markdown/), which is both easy to read and easy to learn.

 As we are storing Adobe Docs content in GitHub, it can use a version of Markdown called [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), which provides additional functionality for common formatting needs.
-Additionally, Adobe extended Markdown in a few ways to support certain help-related features such as notes and embedded videos.
+Additionally, Adobe extended Markdown in a few ways to support certain help-related features such as notes, tips, and embedded videos.

 ## Markdown basics